The search for the real history of Istana Kampong Gelam

 Many sources, even quite reputable ones, state the current Istana Kampong Gelam was built in 1841 by Tengku Ali, son of Sultan Hussain.
 (Tengku is a royal title used for members of the royal family).
 A plaque on the gate names the same date, although some suggest the plague merely commemorates the construction of the gate it sits on, not the building itself.
 This could be right, because something significant did happen around that time.

 Let’s get back to Sultan Hussain.
-After his country was taken from him he continued to live in Singapore but after a scandal at court he moved to Melaka in 1834, where he died a year later.
+After the 1824 treaty he continued to live in Singapore.
+He would have felt disillusioned with the British, and after a scandal at court he moved to Melaka in 1834, where he died a year later.
 His son Tengku Ali was still very young at the time, and it wasn’t until he was 15 years old that he came back to Singapore, in 1840.
-His followers made him Sultan, but the British did not support this.
-Did this generally said to be rather impoverished youth build himself a lavish palace the very next year?
-You’d have to admit, it doesn’t seem likely.
-But he did settle at the Kampong Gelam Royal compound and possible did some building or renovations.
+Did this generally said to be fairly impoverished youth build himself a palace the very next year?
+It doesn’t seem likely.
+Tengku Ali did settle at the Kampong Gelam Royal compound and likely did some building or renovations to the existing structures.

-I imagine Ali’s son, Tengku Alam, was not happy, not at all.
-As the direct descendant of Sultan Hussain, the eldest son of Sultan Mahmud, the last Sultan of the great Sultanate of Johor Lama (old Johor), he was left with none of the pieces into which the old country was split.
+Following Sultan Ali's death an impoverished Muar had voted to join the thriving State of Johor Bahru (new Johor) under Daeng Ibrahim’s son Abu Bakar, who now called himself Maharaja of Johor.
+This meant that Tengku Alam, the direct descendant of Sultan Hussain, the eldest son of Sultan Mahmud, the last Sultan of the great Sultanate of Johor Lama (old Johor), was left with none of the pieces into which the old country was split.
 He didn’t accept defeat easily.
 In 1879 his followers ceremoniously installed Tengku Alam as Sultan Allaudin Alam Shah in Kampong Gelam, and although he told the British that this was to serve religious purposes (as the Sultan Mosque was under his patronage) and not to challenge Abu Bakar, later that same year he started a conflict in Northern Johor to do just that.
 It became known as the Jementah civil war.
 Abu Bakar declined help from the British and it didn’t take the mighty Maharaja long to crush the revolt.
 Tengku Alam returned to Singapore with empty hands.

-Apologies for the long introduction, but all of this was needed to come to the core of my story: Tengku Alam, defeated, penniless, back in Singapore.
-Like his father Ali before him he had nothing left but his illustrious lineage, and a few followers.
+Apologies for the long introduction, but all of this was needed to come to the core of my story: Tengku Alam, defeated, back in Singapore.
+Like his father Ali before him he had his illustrious lineage, and some followers.
 And then something interesting happened: In 1887 governor Sir Frederick Weld proposed to reserve a sum of $20.000 dollar to build a residence ‘fitting for this scion of an old Malay and Royal family.’
-The council voted in favour, and Tengku Alam was also allocated a monthly allowance of $500 on top of his payments by the (now) Sultan of Johor, Abu Bakar.
+The council voted in favour, and Tengku Alam was also allocated a monthly allowance of $500 from the British on top of his payments by the (now) Sultan of Johor, Abu Bakar.
 Was it a consolation price to silence a prince robbed of his inheritance?
 A gesture to honour the old rulers of the land that had brought so much riches to the British?
 Perhaps even one to appease a guilty conscience?
 It is hard to know a century and a half later, but regardless of why, the palace was built.
+With money from the British although later court documents suggest it was partially funded by Tengku Alam himself.

 On the 13th of August 1890, the key to this new house was ceremoniously handed to Tengku Alam in a ceremony by acting governor Dickson, amongst many dignitaries.
 The Straits Times of that day quotes the governor saying: 'I have much pleasure in handing you this key; and in expressing the hope that this house will be a pleasant place of residence to you for many years, and that it will bring you all the good luck we all wish you.'